pantheon-systems/documentation/source/content/guides/global-cdn/03-global-cdn-caching.md

 1. Verify that you have configured [Drupal's performance settings](/drupal-cache) or the [WordPress Pantheon Cache Plugin](/guides/wordpress-configurations/wordpress-cache-plugin) correctly.

-1. Go back and check the HTTP headers to verify that caching working correctly after your configuration changes.
+1. Go back and check the HTTP headers to verify that caching is working correctly after your configuration changes.

 #### Drupal